DoorDash aims to add $11 billion to its valuation during public offering – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

-After the public offering, DoorDash expects to have 317,656,521 shares outstanding across various classes, giving it a valuation of between $23.8 billion and $27 billion at the two extremes of its IPO range, not counting shares that have not yet vested or are set aside for future employee compensation.
+After the public offering, DoorDash expects to have 317,656,521 shares outstanding across various classes, giving it a valuation of between $23.8 billion and $27 billion at the two extremes of its IPO range, not counting RSUs and unexercised options.
 CNBC calculates that the company could be worth up to $32 billion on a fully diluted basis.

 What matters more than the raw dollar amounts, however, is what we can learn from them.
 Let’s get into the guts of the valuation range and find out if it’s bullish or if we should anticipate DoorDash to raise its range before it goes public.